cygx/crow/spec.md

 ## 1 Overview [over]

-The *crow* protocol is used to transfer binary resources, either as a single blob or in chunks.
+The *Crow* protocol is used to transfer binary resources, either as a single blob or in chunks.
 A single persistent connection can be used to make multiple requests, but the server is of course free to terminate sessions as it sees fit.

 During a session, resources are identified by integral ID.
 While an ID may very well persist accross sessions, this is not guaranteed.